cankanoa/spectralmatch/README.md

 [![Your-License-Badge](https://img.shields.io/badge/License-MIT-green)](#)

+> [!IMPORTANT]
+> This library is experimental and still under heavy development.

 **Perform global and local histogram matching for multiple overlapping images to achieve seamless color consistency in mosaicked outputs.**

 ---